justinli0423/Cheat-Sheets/Javascript.md

 ## Macrotask and microtask
 - macrotasks: setTimeout, setInterval, setImmediate, requestAnimationFrame, I/O, UI rendering
 - microtasks: process.nextTick, Promises, Object.observe, MutationObserver
+- JS as a WHOLE is a macrotask
 - after **every** macrotask, all microtasks should be ran before the next execution of anything else

 ## Promises - background